zpaulson001/zpaulson001/README.md

 ## READ( a little about )ME

 Hi!
 I'm Zac.
-I think tech is pretty cool, but I think it's way cooler when it's solving problems that help others live better lives.
+I'm just a guy who likes making things and solving problems, especially ones that genuinely help other people.
 Currently, I'm building the backend at the NLAPI.

 ### Current Projects